As a student here, we know you'll be busy but there's no shortage of places to grab a quick bite.

 Glaswegians love burgers so much we even have our own burger district, just 10 minutes away from campus.
 Popular destinations include Bread Meats Bread, Handmade Burger Co., Gourmet Burger Kitchen and Five Guys, all located on St. Vincent Street.

-Glasgow is well-known for Its vegan-friendly dining.
+Glasgow is well-known for its vegan-friendly dining.
 In 2013 it even got awarded PETA’s most vegan-friendly city in the UK.
 For a quick lunch the nearby Picnic is ideally placed on Ingram Street.
-For those with a sweet tooth, a trip to Kind Crusts for some vegan doughnuts is well worth the 30 minute walk.

 These are just some of the amazing vegan places you can find in the city.